siwonpark/distributed-cloud-database/m3/doc/replication mechanism.md

   rechain the replica chain

   - insert  i
+    1. stop the putkv on i-2, wait for consistency being achieved on chain (i-2, i-1, i+1)/(coordinator, replica1, replica2)
-    1. make i a tail replica for i-2 by coping the (i-1 for i-2) database
+    2. make i a tail replica for i-2 by coping the (i-1 for i-2) database
+    3. start coordinator database on i-2, start replica2 on i
+    4. delete replica2 on i+1
+    5. stop the putkv on i-1, wait for consistency being achieved on chain (i-1, i+1, i+2)
-    2. make i a middle replica for i-1 by coping the
+    6. make i a middle replica for i-1 coordinator by coping the  (i+1 for i-1) database
-    3. delete two tail replica: (i+2 for i-1), (i+1 for i-2)
-    4.
-    5.
+    7. move i+1's replica1 database to replica2.
+    8. start coordinator database on i-1, start replica1 on i
+    9.
+    10.
+    11.